 But not every visitor behavior analysis tool available in the market is of the same quality.
 Some are superior in terms of compatibility with your website so it doesn’t show the website down, the kind of campaign customization options it offers, the level of sophistication in their reporting method, and so on.

 Choose a tool that meets all the criteria you set for your campaigns so you don’t miss out on valuable insights.
 You can refer to websites like TrustRadius and G2Crowd to read the experiences of fellow marketers with the various tools available for conduction visitor behavior analysis in the market.

-Some of us may assume that just because we conducted targeted visitor behaviour analysis, there is no need to segment data during analysis.
-Segmentation, both pre and post visitor behaviour analysis campaign, is equally necessary to finding statistically significant solutions.
+Some of us may assume that just because we conducted targeted visitor behavior analysis, there is no need to segment data during analysis.
+Segmentation, both pre and post visitor behavior analysis campaigns, is equally necessary to finding statistically significant solutions.

-Not segmenting the gathered data during analysis means generalised fixes to segment specific pain points, multiple areas of friction throughout the funnel, poor experiences delivered, and ultimately sub-par conversion rate.
-Be it your website pages, page elements, or website navigation, visitor behaviour analysis can help you craft experiences that draw directly from your visitors.
+Not segmenting the gathered data during analysis means generalized fixes to segment-specific pain points, multiple areas of friction throughout the funnel, poor experiences delivered, and ultimately sub-par conversion rate.
+Be it your website pages, page elements, or website navigation, visitor behavior analysis can help you craft experiences that draw directly from your visitors.